Apple launches site to show how coronavirus lockdowns affect movement

 The data would be aggregated so that the requests from individual users would not be shown, and it does not track individual users or their locations, the company said.

-The information will show changes for major cities and 63 countries or regions, Apple said.
+The information, available on a public website https://www.apple.com/covid19/mobility, will show changes for major cities and 63 countries or regions, Apple said.

-In the San Francisco Bay Area, requests for driving directions as of Apr 12 were down 70 per cent versus Jan.
-13, and requests for transit directions plunged 84 per cent, the data showed.
-In New York City, driving direction requests were down 69 per cent and transit requests were down 89 per cent.
+In the San Francisco Bay Area, requests for driving directions as of April 12 were down 70per cent versus Jan.
+13, and requests for transit directions plunged 84per cent, the data showed.
+In New York City, driving direction requests were down 69per cent and transit requests were down 89per cent.

 Apple does not provide the absolute number of requests or a specific number of people moving, instead expressing the data as a percentage of requests compared its mid-January baseline.